 The Y is working to help ensure that our community has access to fresh, nutritious food through Mobile Pantry food distribution programs in partnership with Harvesters.
-As the pandemic continues to affect employment and strain individuals and families, the program addresses a growing need for those unsure where their next meal will come from.
+The programs address a growing need for those unsure where their next meal will come from.

 Participants stay in their vehicles while volunteers load fresh produce, canned goods and a variety of other non-perishable items into their vehicles.
 All in need are welcome.

 North Kansas City YMCA - 1999 Iron Street, North Kansas City, MO 64116

 For more information or to volunteer, call 816.300.0531 or email NKC@KansasCityYMCA.org.

 Kansas City Kansas Community College - 6565 State Ave.
 Kansas City, KS 66112